Skip to main content

 • Manages the Splice codebase governance and oversees featured application review

-The GSF does not have unilateral control over the network.
+The CF does not have unilateral control over the network.
 Its SV node carries the same voting weight as any other SV, and all governance actions still require the standard BFT vote threshold to pass.
-The current list of Super Validators is maintained by the GSF.
+The current list of Super Validators is maintained by the CF.

 On-Chain Governance Architecture